PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 You must specify an appropriate selector and Pod template labels in a Deployment (in this case, `app: nginx`).

 Do not overlap labels or selectors with other controllers (including other Deployments and StatefulSets).
-Kubernetes doesn't stop you from overlapping, and if multiple controllers have overlapping selectors those controllers might conflict and behave unexpectedly.
+PlaidCloud doesn't stop you from overlapping, and if multiple controllers have overlapping selectors those controllers might conflict and behave unexpectedly.
 {{< /note >}}

 ### Pod-template-hash label